-These are really questions about how to obtain your body fat percentage.
-There are numerous tools that you can use to determine your body fat percentage and the best of them are hydrostatic weighing (underwater weighing), body fat calipers and bio impedance devices like body fat scales.
+These are real questions about how to obtain your body fat percentage.
+There are many tools that you can use to determine your body fat percentage and the best of them are hydrostatic weighing (underwater weighing), body fat calipers, and bio-impedance devices like body fat scales.

-The weighing is actually determining how much your mass displaced water, much like a ship at sea.
-They then calculate that VS your dry weight and give you a percentage of body fat.
+The weighing is determining how much your mass displaced water, much like a ship at sea.
+Then they can determine your body’s density by weighing you both on land and underwater.

 This type of measurement has a plus or minus error rate of about 2 percent.

-When using calipers, you can buy inexpensive calipers and do this at home following some pretty simple instructions or you can go to a Dr’s office or University, and they can do it for you.
+In case of using calipers, you can buy inexpensive calipers and do this at home following some pretty simple instructions or you can go to a Doctor’s office or University, and they can do it for you.

-Here you are going to use calipers to pinch your skin fat at various sites around the body and then calculate their averages which gives you a body fat percentage.
+Here you can use calipers to pinch your skin fat at various sites around the body and then calculate their average which gives you a body fat percentage.

 This method can have varying degrees of accuracy.
-The main errors come from the clinician themselves.
+The main errors come from the clinician.
 You can have 3 more measurements taken at different offices and get 3 different results.

-At best, with a very highly trained specialist or you doing it at home, you can expect about a 2 percent error rate plus or minus.
+At best, with a very highly trained specialist, or if you do it at home, you can expect about a 2 percent error rate plus or minus.
 With a bad technician, the error rate can be huge, we’ve seen over 10 percent error rates.

-These scales are relatively accurate and are fast and painless.
-They are many times the best option for home use so that you can track your body fat on a regular basis without having to even leave your house.
+These scales are relatively accurate and are fast & painless.
+They are many times the best option for home use so that you can track your body fat regularly without having to even leave your house.

 They typically have an error rate of plus or minus 2 percent.

-Of all the above methods the bio impedance is usually the best for home use on a regular basis to really be able to track your body fat.
+Of all the above methods, bioimpedance is usually the best for home use regularly to be able to track your body fat.

 Body Fat Percentage Calculator – Which One Is Best?